eddiesosera/skate-360/README.md

 2. Run your database `npm run dev`

-3. Open and run your front end project ` ng serve --open`
+3. Open and run your front-end project ` ng serve --open`

-4. See The site Open in your Defulat browser and enjoy.
+4. See the site, open it in your Defulat browser, and enjoy.

 <!-- FEATURES AND FUNCTIONALITY-->
 <!-- You can add the links to all of your imagery at the bottom of the file as references -->